KrickLogan/RobotArmLocalization/README.md

 ## Windows Installation

-This library requires at least Python Version 3.8.11.
+This library requires at least Python Version 3.7.
 1. Begin by cloning this repository inside your workspace
-2. Train a new model or download our model from https://drive.google.com/file/d/1LxqDJtm4NniyhlYb1Y9-I51jRiyY5A_o/view?usp=sharing
+2. Train a new model or download our pre-trained model from: https://drive.google.com/file/d/1LxqDJtm4NniyhlYb1Y9-I51jRiyY5A_o/view?usp=sharing
-3. Place the model.pt file into src/arm-localizer/data/model/
+3. Place the `model.pt` file into `src/arm-localizer/data/model/`
-4. `cd` into the `RobotArmLocalization/src/` directory where the setup.py file is located
+4. `cd` into the `RobotArmLocalization/src/` directory where the `setup.py` file is located
 5. Within this directory, execute one of the following commands:
    1. Run `pip3 install .`
    2. To install in developer mode run: `pip3 install -e .`